panacloud/bootcamp-2020/README.md

-## Class 21, 22, and 23 Client-Side GraphQL in React Apps
+## Class 21, 22, and 23 Client Side GraphQL in React Apps

 Introduction to GraphQL: